-What are the signs and symptoms of MG?

-Myasthenia gravis weakens and fatigues the body's voluntary muscles (those we can move at will).
-It doesn't damage the musculature of the heart or the gastrointestinal tract.

-Skeleton and muscle

-- · Muscle weakness

-- Partial paralysis of eye movements

-- · Drooping of one or both eyelids

-- · Blurred vision

-- · Double vision

-- · Change in facial expression

-- · Difficulty chewing or swallowing

-- · Impaired speech

-Lungs

-Shortness of breath

-What should I know about MG?
+WHAT SHOULD I KNOW ABOUT MG?

-- The onset of myasthenia gravis may be sudden, and symptoms sometimes may not be immediately identified as being caused by MG. - Early in its course, MG tends to affect the muscles that control movement of the eyes and eyelids, causing ocular weakness.
-Consequently, a partial paralysis of eye movements, double vision, and droopy eyelids are usually among the first symptoms of MG. - Weakness and fatigue in the neck and jaw also can occur early in MG.
-This bulbar weakness - named for the nerves that originate from the bulblike part of the brainstem can make it difficult to talk, chew, swallow, and hold up the head. - The degree of muscle weakness involved in MG varies greatly among individuals, ranging from a localized form limited to eye muscles (ocular myasthenia), to a severe or generalized form in which many muscles sometimes including those that control breathing are affected.
+1. The onset of myasthenia gravis may be sudden, and symptoms sometimes may not be immediately identified as being caused by MG.

+Early in its course, MG tends to affect the muscles that control movement of the eyes and eyelids, causing ocular weakness.
+Consequently, a partial paralysis of eye movements, double vision, and droopy eyelids are usually among the first symptoms of MG.

+Weakness and fatigue in the neck and jaw also can occur early in MG.
+This bulbar weakness - named for the nerves that originate from the bulblike part of the brainstem - can make it difficult to talk, chew, swallow, and hold up the head.

+The degree of muscle weakness involved in MG varies greatly among individuals, ranging from a localized form limited to eye muscles (ocular myasthenia), to a severe or generalized form in which many muscles - sometimes including those that control breathing - are affected.

-- In generalized MG, weakness tends to spread sequentially from the face and neck to the upper limbs, the hands, and then the lower limbs.
+In generalized MG, weakness tends to spread sequentially from the face and neck to the upper limbs, the hands, and then the lower limbs.
 It may become difficult to lift the arms over the head, rise from a sitting position, walk long distances, climb stairs, or grip heavy objects.
-In some cases, weakness may spread to muscles in the chest that control breathing. - 6 Sometimes the severe weakness of MG may cause respiratory failure, which requires immediate emergency medical care. - Many prescription drugs can unmask or worsen symptoms of MG.
-These include: muscle relaxants used during surgery, aminoglycoside and quinolone antibiotics, cardiac anti-arrhythmics, local anesthetics, and magnesium salts (including milk of magnesia). - Overexertion, emotional stress, infections (anything from tooth abscesses to the flu), menstruation, and pregnancy also might lead to increased weakness in MG.
+In some cases, weakness may spread to muscles in the chest that control breathing.

+Sometimes the severe weakness of MG may cause respiratory failure, which requires immediate emergency medical care.

+Many prescription drugs can unmask or worsen symptoms of MG.
+These include: muscle relaxants used during surgery, certain classes of antibiotics, cardiac antiarrhythmics statins, local anesthetics, and magnesium salts (including milk of magnesia).

+Overexertion, emotional stress, infections (anything from tooth abscesses to the flu), menstruation, and pregnancy also might lead to increased weakness in MG.

-- Weakness and fatigue in MG tend to fluctuate from day to day, and even during a single day.
-People with the disease are often strongest in the morning after a full night's sleep, and weakest in the evening. - Over a longer term, the symptoms of MG usually progress, reaching maximum or near-maximum severity within one to three years of onset in most people. - Weakness serious enough to require full-time wheelchair use is not common in MG.
-Most people, when properly treated, find they can remain physically active. - Remission, a reversal of some or all symptoms, occurs in about 20 percent of people with MG.
+Weakness and fatigue in MG tend to fluctuate from day to day, and even during a single day.
+People with the disease are often strongest in the morning after a full night's sleep, and weakest in the evening.

+10. Over a longer term, the symptoms of MG usually progress, reaching maximum or near maximum severity within one to three years of onset in most people.

+Weakness serious enough to require full-time wheelchair use is not common in MG.
+Most people, when properly treated, find they can remain physically active.

+Remission, a reversal of some or all symptoms, occurs in about 20 percent of people with MG.
 Usually, the remissions are temporary, with an average duration of five years, but some experience more than one remission during their lifetime.
 A few individuals have experienced apparently permanent remissions lasting more than 20 years.